List of Mad Men characters: Gail Holloway

 Gail Holloway (Christine Estabrook) is Joan's mother, who comes to stay with Joan after Joan's son Kevin is born.
 She first appears in the Season 5 premiere "A Little Kiss" and remains as a recurring character through much of the season; she again appears in numerous Season 6 episodes, beginning with "To Have and to Hold", as well as the Season 7 episode "The Strategy".
 Gail is supportive of Joan, but their relationship is somewhat tense.
 She does not understand why Joan would want to return to work, thinking she should instead be content to be a full-time wife and mother, and she makes several disparaging comments to that effect.
 Joan, in turn, makes several references suggesting that Gail may have a drinking problem.
 Gail strikes up a flirtation with the apartment building's handyman, Apollo, of which Joan disapproves, until Apollo's wife forbids him to go to their apartment.
 Gail remains with Joan after Joan throws Greg out, but continues to be condescending about her daughter's job and failed marriage.
 She also frequently manipulates Joan's dependency on her to get her own way.
 In the Season 6 episode "To Have and to Hold", Gail surprises her daughter when she tells Joan's childhood friend Kate she is proud of her daughter having become a partner at a Madison Avenue firm.
 In "Man with a Plan", Gail advises Joan to accept Bob Benson's friendship (and possibly more), as not every act of kindness is a front.
-Gail remained with Joan, though mostly off-camera during the second half of Season 7, continuing to look at after Kevin while Joan worked to establish her new company, Harris & Holloway; she appeared briefly in the series finale "Person to Person", taking Kevin out to the park while Joan worked from home.
+Gail remains with Joan, though mostly off-camera during the second half of Season 7, continuing to look at after Kevin while Joan works to establish her new company, Harris & Holloway; she appears briefly in the series finale "Person to Person", taking Kevin out to the park while Joan works from home.

 John Hooker

 John Hooker (Ryan Cartwright), an Englishman, is Lane Pryce's assistant during Season 3.
 His title is "secretary", but he insists his status is higher than that of the other secretaries at Sterling Cooper, telling Joan, "I'm Mr. Pryce's right arm; I'm not his typist."
 To this end, he asks that the switchboard operators address him as "Mr. Hooker" rather than "John".
 He assumes Joan's position as office manager after her departure to become a housewife.
 A variety of Sterling Cooper employees refer to John as "Moneypenny", much to his chagrin.
-His officious, self-important manner annoys nearly everyone in the office, particularly Joan and including Lane and Rebecca Pryce, who call him a "toad".
+His officious, self-important manner annoys nearly everyone in the office, particularly Joan; Lane and Rebecca Pryce call him a "toad".
 When the primary partners abandon the company to form Sterling Cooper Draper Pryce, John is left to deal with the Putnam, Powell & Lowe executives, who are infuriated.